pulumi/pulumi/docs/language2.md

 bodies; the bindings must be done separately, as we describe later on in the language bindings section.

         rpcs {
-            Entries(): stream<AddressBookEntry>
+            Entries(): stream<Person>
-            CreateEntry(entry: AddressBookEntry): number
+            CreateEntry(entry: Person): number
             DeleteEntry(id: number)
-            ReadEntry(id: number): AddressBookEntry
+            ReadEntry(id: number): Person
-            UpdateEntry(id: number, entry: AddressBookEntry)
+            UpdateEntry(id: number, entry: Person)
         }

+TODO: perhaps we should call this `interface` and then reify the notion of RPC interfaces as a first class thing.

 All RPC functions must deal solely in terms of schema types on the wire, since these generally map to HTTP/2-based RPC and Internet protocols.
 Notice also here the mention of a new built-in type, `stream<T>`.
 This is a flow-controlled stream that can be used to efficiently transmit a variable number of schema elements of type `T`.
-It is the only "special type" beyond schema types that can appear in the wire protocol, and can appear in input positions also.
+This is different than an array, `T[]`, which includes the entirety of the array on the wire at one time and is more appropriate for smaller payloads.  `stream<T>` is the only "special type" beyond schema types that can appear in the wire protocol; it can appear in input positions also for large inputs, and of course any mixture of the two is fine.

 An `events` block defines all of the events that may be subscribed to.
 This permits event-driven inter-dependencies between services that are expressed to the system as subscriptions.